 Veggies, protein & garnish

-- 2 cups of cut veggies of choice (baby corn, carrots, red peppers etc.)
+- 2 cups cut veggies of choice (baby corn, carrots, red peppers etc.)

-- Heaps of garnishes: toasted sesame seeds; sprouts, sliced chillies (preferably Thai chili) and fresh herbs (cilantro or coriander, mint etc.)
+- for garnishing: toasted sesame seeds; sprouts, sliced chillies (preferably Thai chili) and fresh herbs (cilantro or coriander, mint etc.)

 - Sriracha (or other hot sauce; according to taste)

 Make the broth